dustinwloring1988/python-learning/README.md

 - Submit a pull request to the main repository.

 ## About
 The Python Learning Challenge was created by [Dustin Loring](https://github.com/dustinwloring1988) with the goal of providing an interactive platform for learning Python programming.
-Inspired by ChatGPT, this project aims to help users increase their knowledge of Python through hands-on coding challenges.
+This project aims to help users increase their knowledge of Python through hands-on coding challenges and ChatGPT was used to create the challanges.

 ## License
 This project is licensed under the [MIT License](LICENSE).